Holiday Driving: Tips To Travel Safe During the Holidays

 Use Safe Winter Driving Techniques

-Now that you know what to do before embarking on your trip, here’s what to do once you’re out on the road and driving in inclement weather.
+Now that you know what to do before embarking on your trip, here’s what to do if you’re driving in inclement weather:

 - Accelerate and decelerate slowly.

-- Don’t follow too closely.
-Leave plenty of between you and the car in front of you.
+- Don’t follow other vehicles too closely.
+Leave plenty of space between you and the car in front of you.

 - Drive slowly and allow extra time for braking and coming to a stop.